A Comprehensive Summary of Modern Israel

 By 2011, Israel had almost 4,000 active technology startups – more than any other country outside the United States, link, link.
 This probably reflects the fact that Israel has the highest ratio of university degrees to the population in the world.

-It is claimed there is a biological basis of Jewishness.
-This may explain why Jews hold such a relatively high number of Nobel Prizes and demonstrate a distinctly higher IQ than their European counterparts, link, link.
+Jewish Intelligence: It is claimed there is a biological basis of Jewishness.
+This may partly explain why Jews hold such a relatively high number of Nobel Prizes and demonstrate a distinctly higher IQ than their European counterparts, link, link.
+Ashkenazi Jews in particular have high intelligence.
+Research shows that on many measures Ashkenazi Jews are top of the IQ chart.
+Their average IQ of 115 is approximately 40% higher than the global average IQ of 79, link.

 Israel Facts: Religion